home-assistant/home-assistant.io/source/_components/http.markdown

   type: integer
   default: 8123
 base_url:
-  description: The URL that Home Assistant is available on the internet.
+  description: "The URL that Home Assistant is available on the internet.
 For example: `hass-example.duckdns.org:8123`.
 Defaults to the local IP address.
-The iOS app finds local installations, if you have an outside URL use this so that you can auto-fill when discovered in the app.
+The iOS app finds local installations, if you have an outside URL use this so that you can auto-fill when discovered in the app."
   required: false
   type: string
-  default: the local IP address
+  default: The local IP address
 ssl_certificate:
   description: Path to your TLS/SSL certificate to serve Home Assistant over a secure connection.
   required: false